HenrivantSant/henri/README.md

 ```
 See how the variable name comes in to play now?

+### Reponses
+A controller action must always return a `Henri\Framework\Http\Response` instance.
+This class itself is abstract and can not be used directly.
+By default de `Henri\Framework\Http\JSONResponse` is available.
+This will output the given payload as JSON.
+You can easily add different Responses as long as they extend from `Henri\Framework\Http\Response`.

+TODO: ADD AN EXAMPLE HERE

+### Exceptions
+For some 'simple' responses it's not necessary to give a response.
+You can simple throw an Exception and the system will catch it, and deal with it accordingly.
+Those are available right now:
+- `Henri\Framework\Router\Exceptions\BadRequestException` => Will return a 400 status code
+- `Henri\Framework\Router\Exceptions\InternalErrorException` => Will return a 500 status code
+- `Henri\Framework\Router\Exceptions\NotAuthorizedException` => Will return a 401 status code
+- `Henri\Framework\Router\Exceptions\NotFoundException` => Will return a 404 status code

 ### Hooking in to the router (Route Events)
 #### Register your own variable types
 #### Adding/modifying routes